 Am I eligible for cover and will my baby be covered?

-Pregnancy and birth related services are covered in both a public and private hospital on all St.LukesHealth private hospital products, after a 12 month waiting period has been served.
-IVF and assisted reproductive services also have a 24 month benefit limitation period (see over for more information on IVF services).
+Pregnancy and birth related services are covered in both a public and private hospital on most St.LukesHealth private hospital products, after a 12 month waiting period has been served.
+Pregnancy and birth-related services, IVF and assisted reproductive services are restricted services on some hospital covers (see over for more information on IVF services).